-In addition to the advancement of the Krone-Endora at Venetia project, the Company continues to review and pursue additional mining opportunities in South Africa, and other known diamond mining regions.
-The Company believes its stated focus and strategy will allow it to take advantage of the recent trend of increasing rough diamond prices which industry experts believe will continue in the coming years.
+In addition to the continued advancement of the Krone-Endora at Venetia project, the Company continues to review and pursue mining opportunities in South Africa and in other known diamond mining regions.
+The Company believes its strategy will allow it to take advantage of the recent trend of increasing rough diamond prices which industry experts believe will continue in the coming years.
 These forecasted rough diamond price increases are a function of projected material shortfalls in future diamond production, the potential continued increase in customer demand in developing markets such as China and India, and restoration of demand in historically strong markets such as the United States.
-It is widely accepted and documented that many of the existing diamond mines in the world may be reaching the later stages of their expected life of mine, and the currently reduced rough diamond production levels when compared to recent years are expected to remain at best consistent, or potentially be further reduced in the future.
-This situation coupled with the fact that no large new mines demonstrating an ability to meet projected future increasing demands have been identified in many years, and the fact that long lead times of 7 - 10+ years are typically associated with bringing any large new diamond mine into production, all combine to present a compelling opportunity for companies which are positioned with an ability to provide rough diamond production in the coming years.
-The Company believes its stated focus and strategy will best position it to exploit these opportunities.
+It is widely accepted and documented that many of the existing diamond mines in the world may be reaching the later stages of their expected life of mine, and the currently reduced rough diamond production levels when compared to recent years are expected to remain largely consistent for the near-term, and potentially be further reduced in the future.
+This situation coupled with the fact that no large new mines demonstrating an ability to meet projected future increasing demands have been identified in many years, and the fact that long lead times of 7 - 10+ years are typically associated with bringing any large new diamond mine into production, all combine to present a compelling opportunity for companies which can provide rough diamond production in the coming years.
+The Company believes it is well positioned to exploit this opportunity.

-As part of the implementation of the Company's strategy and focus towards projects which demonstrate a near-term potential for production, management classifies all projects it considers for evaluation and acquisition into three distinct diamond project categories, all of which have typical expectations with regard to lead times to production and their associated development costs.
+As part of the implementation of the Company's strategy and focus on projects which demonstrate a near-term potential for production, management classifies all projects it considers for evaluation and acquisition into three distinct diamond project categories, all of which have typical expectations with regard to lead times to production and their associated development costs.
 The Krone-Endora at Venetia project acquired by the Company from De Beers has been identified as a higher-grade alluvial deposit (material deposited by ephemeral streams) which is covered by a rare lower-grade eluvial deposit (direct shift of material through the action of gravity and rain wash) the nature of which is described in further detail below.